 How Does Diabetes Affect Different Age Groups?

-Approximately half of all diabetes cases occur in people older than 55 years of age and 40% of individuals over the age of 60 have impaired glucose tolerance.
-This means that the elderly are at high risk because the prevalence of diabetes increases with age, especially the risk of Type II diabetes.
+The elderly are at a high risk because the prevalence of diabetes increases with age, especially Type II diabetes.
+Approximately half of all diabetes cases occur in people older than 55 years of age.
+Forty percent of people over the age of 60 have impaired glucose tolerance.
 One in four individuals over the age of 60 has Type II diabetes.
 A main contributing factor to developing Type II diabetes is declining physical and metabolic activity, which comes with age.
-Also, reduced mitochondrial activity in muscle cells, which progresses with age, is a serious concern for seniors because it is a major cause for insulin resistance.
+Also, reduced mitochondrial activity in muscle cells, which also progresses with age, is a major cause for insulin resistance.

 There is also an increasing trend of diabetes in younger age groups.
-From 1990 to 1998, the incidence of diabetes in 30-39 year olds jumped by 76%.
 This increasing trend also includes children.
-Today, 30% of pediatric patients in the U.S are Type II diabetic.
+Between 2001 and 2009, the prevalence of diabetes of youth ages 10 to 19 years in the US increased by an estimated 30.5 %.
+Today, 45% of all pediatric patients in the U.S are Type II diabetic.
 Because diabetes is not regularly screened in children, many children go undiagnosed.
 This is especially dangerous because diabetes is a progressive disease.
 Once diagnosed, there is an almost unavoidable potential for it to escalate.
 Therefore, it is important to control it early on, especially in children.

 As mentioned previously, Type II diabetes is also known as Adult Onset Diabetes.
-However, with recent statistics concerning the rise of Type II diabetes in children, Adult Onset Diabetes becomes a misnomer.
+However, Adult Onset Diabetes becomes a misnomer with the rise of Type II diabetes in children.

-The rise in diabetic children is cause for alarm because diabetes progresses over time.
-As a person ages, their diabetes continues to worsen.
-Also, the use of pharmaceutical drugs just adds to the problem.
-Diabetic pharmaceutical drugs seem to lose their effectiveness over time, which forces the diabetic to increase the dosage for the same results.
-So we can predict that when a diabetic child becomes 20 or 30 years old, he will face an advanced stage of diabetes where oral drugs will not work and insulin will be required.
+The rise in diabetes amongst children is alarming because diabetes progresses over time.
+Diabetes worsens with the time.
+Pharmaceutical drugs just add to the problem.
+Diabetic pharmaceutical drugs seem to lose their effectiveness over time.
+This forces the diabetes patient to increase the dosage to achieve the same result as before.
+We can predict that when a diabetic child becomes 20 or 30 years old, he will face an advanced stage of diabetes where oral drugs no longer work.
+He will then need insulin shots.

-Often people say that children can outgrow their diabetes with diet and exercise.
-This may be possible in a small number, but in the vast majority it is wrong.
-Diabetes is a progressive disease and will only worsen over time.
+People often comment that children can outgrow their diabetes with diet and exercise.
+They are wrong for the vast majority of cases.
+Diabetes is a progressive disease and will only worsen with time.

-Here is what many people do not know, what many doctors do not emphasize and what everyone should be aware of: all pharmaceutical drugs involve major risk .
+What many people do not know, and what many doctors do not emphasize, and what everyone should be aware of:

 Of course, these drugs are valuable for their ability to work effectively and efficiently.
-For example, for diabetics, pharmaceutical drugs are tremendously helpful in controlling blood glucose.
-However, they work over a relatively short period of time.
+They are tremendously helpful in controlling blood glucose.
+However, they only work over a relatively short period of time.
 So they are effective temporarily, but only temporarily.
 Over time, they lose their effectiveness.
-So in 10 years, diabetics are forced to increase their dosage of the same drug for the same result.
-In another few years, even increasing the dosage will no longer be effective.
+Diabetes patients are forced to increase their dosage within ten years.
+Within another few years, even the increased dosages will no longer be effective.

-Another danger of pharmaceutical drugs is the negative side effects that develop from using and depending on these drugs.
+The negative side effects are another danger of pharmaceutical drugs.
 Liver failure, kidney failure, damage to the brain and heart are just some of the related consequences of pharmaceutical drugs.
-For example, a significant portion of all kidney failures in diabetes are actually due to diabetic drugs—not the disease itself.
-Facing such dangers, it is impossible to tell which is worse: the disease or the drugs?
+For example, a significant portion of all kidney failures in diabetes are actually due to diabetic drugs – not the disease itself.
+In the face of such dangers, it is impossible to tell which is worse: the disease or the drugs?